pelotom/use-methods/README.md

   | { type: 'decrement' };
 ```

-With `useStateMethods` the "actions" are implicitly derived from your methods, so you don't need to maintain this extra type artifact.
+With `useMethods` the "actions" are implicitly derived from your methods, so you don't need to maintain this extra type artifact.

-If you need to obtain the type of the resulting state + callbacks object that will come back from `useStateMethods`, use the `StateAndCallbacksFor` operator, e.g.:
+If you need to obtain the type of the resulting state + callbacks object that will come back from `useMethods`, use the `StateAndCallbacksFor` operator, e.g.:

 ```ts
 const MyContext = React.createContext<StateAndCallbacksFor<typeof methods> | null>(null);